AMI, is this typical masculine French label that is no longer introduced.

 Ami has now six boutiques in Paris, Tokyo, London and Hong Kong, as well as more than 300 sale points worldwide, but its men's product for women will be exclusively available in the brand's boutique, Paris Rue de Grenelle, which has been renovated for the occasion.

 The distribution strategy is conscious, says Mattuissi.
 He wants to meet the customers and see how they react to it...
 A winter collection and a summer collection should be a good start to see what she likes and dislikes...
 This is only the beginning.

 Last year, Ami's turnover increased by 50% compared to the previous year.
 During this period, about 35 to 40 percent of all sales were made by women, according to Santi-Weil.
 In Korea, this figure was almost 50 percent.

 Alexandre Mattuissi, this lover of love and friendship, has developed and adapted his offer, initially exclusively for men, to a female audience.
 The brand has also attracted a large number of influential personalities, and is now one of the leading brands in the women's cloakroom thanks to its "boyish" cuts that adjust to female proportions.

-About the AMI brand, find more articles here:
+About the AMI Paris Universe, find our articles :